 \caption{

 \textbf{Large homologous families of Ig V-gene alleles (e.g. IGHV3) are observed among the top-scoring identifications as extracted from the bottom-up proteomics data.} A) Cumulative PSM scores determined for the germline V-gene alleles of the Fab heavy (left) and light chains (right).
 On the left, alleles from the largest IGHV3 family are displayed as filled circles; alleles of other IGHV families are shown as empty squares.
 On the right, alleles from larger and more homologous IGKV families are shown as empty squares, while filled circles display alleles of IGLV families.
 Germline V-gene sequences were downloaded from IMGT.
 B) Correlation matrix displaying sequence similarity among all germline V-gene sequences of the Fab heavy (left) and light (right) chain.
 Normalized cumulative PSM scores are shown below the correlation maps.
 Some of the top-scoring V-gene sequences are indicated with black arrows.
-The V-genes ultimately determined for clone \textsuperscript{24.4} 1 \textsubscript{47359.4} by the integrative de novo bottom-up and middle-down sequencing are highlighted in green.
+The V-genes ultimately determined for clone \textsuperscript{24.4} 1 \textsubscript{47359.4} by the integrative \emph{de novo} bottom-up and middle-down sequencing are highlighted in green.

 }